-Physical therapist assistants (PTAs) work with patients who need help regaining movement and managing pain, according to the BLS.
-This job is almost entirely patient-facing, meaning that most of what you do is face-to-face with patients.
+Physical therapist assistants (PTAs) work with patients who need help regaining movement and managing pain, according to the BLS.1 This job is almost entirely patient facing, meaning that most of what you do is face-to-face with patients.
 They lean on you (sometimes quite literally) to learn exercises and build up their mobility after an illness or injury.

-PTAs need to be physically strong and able to support the weight of their patients.
-During patient visits, PTAs guide them through their plan of care, help to treat them with massage or stretching techniques and are ready at all times to assist them and prevent falls.
+Physical therapist assistants need to be physically strong and able to support the weight of their patients.
+During patient visits, PTAs guide them through their plan of care, help to treat them with massage or stretching techniques, and are ready at all times to assist them and prevent falls.

 3. Medical lab technician

 If talking to people all day isn’t your thing, a career as a medical lab technician might be more appealing.
-Medical lab technicians collect samples and perform tests to analyze body fluids and tissue, according to the BLS.
-They bring blood, urine and other samples to the lab, where they operate medical equipment or run computerized instruments and assist in testing the samples.
+If you’ve ever had a doctor’s office visit that hinged on results getting back from “the lab,” these are some of the people you’ll find there.
+Medical lab technicians collect samples and perform tests to analyze body fluids and tissue, according to the BLS.1 They bring blood, urine and other samples to the lab, where they operate medical equipment or run computerized instruments and assist in testing the samples.

 This job is crucial in the healthcare system since the test results can indicate the presence or absence of everything from diseases to pregnancies.
 As you can imagine, no one wants to make a mistake with one of these important tests.

 Medical labs techs can also specialize in a certain area, depending on where they work.
-“For example, histotechnicians are a type of medical laboratory technician who cut and stain tissue specimens for pathologists,” the BLS writes.
-If that piques your curiosity, get more on-the-job detail in our article, “What Does a Medical Lab Tech Do?”
+“For example, histotechnicians are a type of medical laboratory technician who cut and stain tissue specimens for pathologists,” the BLS writes.1

-Radiologic technologists perform diagnostic imaging examinations on patients, according to the BLS.* They prepare patients for procedures, protect the patient with X-ray shielding and position patients, so the machines can image whatever is needed.
-Rad techs operate the machines and need to be precise to get the specific images physicians need.
+Radiologic technologists (rad techs) perform diagnostic-imaging examinations on patients, according to the BLS.1 They prepare patients for procedures, protect the patient with X-ray shielding and position patients so the machines can image whatever is needed.
+Rad techs operate the imaging machines and need to be precise to get the specific images physicians need.

-Radiologic technologists spend lots of time around expensive and potentially hazardous equipment.
+Radiologic technologists spend a lot of time working with expensive and potentially hazardous equipment.
 In this career, maintaining radiation safety both for you and your patients is paramount.
-You don’t want to mess around with ionizing radiation.

-There are also options for specialization in X-ray or computed tomography (CT) imaging.
+Radiologic technologists also have the opportunity to branch into other areas of diagnostic imaging, including computed tomography (CT) and magnetic resonance imaging (MRI).

-For a closer look at what rad techs do, check out our article, “What They Don't Tell You in the Radiologic Technologist Job Description.”
+For a closer look at what rad techs do, check out our article “What They Don't Tell You in the Radiologic Technologist Job Description.”

 Medical assistants (MAs) cover a lot of different bases in the healthcare system.
 These professionals are often the first face a patient sees after coming into the clinic or hospital.
-They handle administrative duties like recording patient history and scheduling appointments, and they also handle medical tasks like measuring vital signs and administering injections, according to the BLS.*
+They handle administrative duties, like recording patient history and scheduling appointments, and they also handle medical tasks, like measuring vital signs and administering injections, according to the BLS.1

-You could say that MAs are the glue that holds a healthcare facility together.
-They work with physicians, nurses, lab personnel, patients and patient family members.
+You could say that medical assistants are the glue that holds a healthcare facility together.
+They work with physicians, nurses, lab personnel, patients and patients’ family members.
 They also are increasingly involved in learning, teaching and using electronic health records (EHRs), according to the BLS.

 Want a closer look?
-See our article, “What Is the Average Medical Assistant Salary? & 7 Other FAQs About This Booming Healthcare Career,” for more details.
+See our article “What Does a Medical Assistant Do?
+A Closer Look at This Caring Career” for more details.

 When these healthcare jobs all come together in a clinic or hospital, it starts to look more like that well-oiled medical machine you see on TV shows.
 Each role works toward the goal of saving and improving lives.
 In the end, what could be more important than that?

 If you cut away a wall of a hospital to look at everything going on, you’d see more variation in healthcare careers than most people picture.
 But actually, you don’t have to imagine it.
 We can show you just what it looks like.
-Check out our infographic, “Who's Who in a Hospital: Your Visual Guide to Medical Jobs,” and see for yourself!
+Check out our infographic “Who's Who in a Hospital: Your Visual Guide to Medical Jobs” to see for yourself!